nck974/learn-rust/README.md

 Summary:

 1. Chapter 7:
-1. A create is the smallest unit considered by the compiler.
+1. A crate is the smallest unit considered by the compiler.
 1. Two types of crate:
 1. Binary: Programs done until now.
 1. Library: (Used by other rust programs.)